 Ello Round Containers – these are great for soups, overnight oats, snacks, and any foods to store for the week.

 Ello containers actually come in a variety of sizes so I recommend checking out their website.
 Their containers are super durable and also have a silicone covering that protects the glass from breaks and chips.
-These have become my favorite glass meal prep containers to use.
+These have become my favorite glass containers to use.

 Mason jars – Mason jar salads are one of my favorite meal prep recipes.
 I’ve been making them every single week for the past 7-8 years.